10 tips for building a workplace culture that welcomes feedback

 Employees tend to look to their managers for guidance.
 So, if you’re trying to ensure a successful launch for a new feedback tool like an employee check-in, then you need to lead by example.

 Let’s say you’re the CEO.
 You assign your department leaders check-in updates to complete, which then gives them an example of how to use it with their own teams.
-When tools are designed to be straightforward and accessible, simply modelling the usage you wish to see can be can eliminate the need for specific policy.
+Model the behaviour you want to see.
+Show your team that it's not one rule for you and another for them.
+It'll eliminate the need for specific policies and show your people you trust them.

 Trust is a key component of how to build a feedback culture at work.
 This is especially true considering that managers need to be able to get open and honest feedback from employees.

 Only 55% of employees agree their managers are transparent.
 And 80% believe they could do their jobs without their manager.
-So, to encourage honest feedback with any degree of reliability, you’ve got to create a sense of trust and safety around your feedback process.
+So, to encourage honest feedback that's reliable, you’ve got to create a sense of trust and safety around your feedback process.

 Some employers do this with anonymity, but we recommend steering away from that.
 If you can have an honest conversation without anonymity, then there are much greater avenues for further discussion.

 Document all workplace feedback.
-You also need to make that documentation accessible to the people involved.
-Keeping accurate records as you go takes so much prep-work out of annual performance reviews because the information is all right there.
+You also need to make it accessible to the people involved.
+Keeping accurate records as you go takes so much prep work out of annual performance reviews because the information is all right there.

 Weekly10 helps managers to give their team feedback that’s timely, specific, and honest.
 Anonymous feedback lacks trust and accountability.
 Transparent feedback shows your people that they’re valued which is an important part of feeling engaged at work.
-Feedback starts meaningful conversations that help all your people to understand how they’re doing.
-And we all know that engaged people out-perform their peers.
+Feedback starts better conversations that help all your people to understand how they’re doing.
+And we all know that engaged people perform better than their peers.